onefastsnail/tail-time/README.md

 ### Run local version

-`go run cmd/tail-time/main.go` to run a local version which currently writes to S3 and triggers the pipeline.
+`go run cmd/tail-time-generate-text-demo/main.go` to run a local version which creates a tale and logs it out.

 ### Deployment